mosmtilk222/mosmtilk222/README.md

 Skills learned
 - Python
 - Web scraping with the module requests and lxml
-- FastApi Backend
+- Data analysis and data science
-- Basic pandas and data visualization with bokeh
+- Pandas and data visualization

 ## **Enjoying the learning path**